 Drawbacks of Flight or Fight Response

-Fight or flight response is a great survival mechanism that helps to immediately act on any threatening situations, but this mechanism could also become a problem if the person is constantly dealing with the threatening situation.
+Fight or flight response is a great survival mechanism that helps to immediately act on any threatening situation, but this mechanism could also become a problem if the person is constantly dealing with the threatening situation.
 The individual’s fight or flight mode will get activated even in normal or less threatening situations.
 This may lead to both mental and physical health problems.
 The chances of the person to suffer from chronic stress will become very high if the stress is not managed properly.
 The other drawback is the severe impact on the nervous system of your body due to the excessive release of stress hormones.
 Some tips suggested by Cannon to manage the fight or flight responses involves analyzing the amount of time you spent stressing about things and do some relaxation techniques like breath-in & breathe-out and training your mind to stay relax and respond with less eagerness if you are experiencing the fight or flight response in normal daily life conflicts.

 Support of Cannon-Bard’s Theory of Emotion